hpc/charliecloud/doc/dev.rst

 Issue labeling
 --------------

 We use the following labels (a.k.a. tags) to organize issues.
-Each issue should have appropriate label(s) from each category.
+Each issue (or stand-alone PR) should have label(s) from every category, with the exception of disposition which only applies to closed issues.

 .. note::